johnathanvman/F6/index.md

 						])+

-						choose([", holding her tight",", pulling her into an overly-tight embrace",", wrapping her arms around the bats middle",".
-CDOMSHORT wraps one arm around the bats chest and another around her neck.
+						choose([", holding her tight",", pulling her into an overly-tight embrace",", wrapping her arms around the SUBRACEs middle",".
+CDOMSHORT wraps one arm around the SUBRACEs chest and another around her neck.
 She lets her struggle fruitlessly for a moment",", then squishes her wings together"])+ choose([
 							".
 CDOMSHORT's mouth envelopes the trapped girls head with ease.
-As her wings try flapping within the confines of DOM's grip, she slide her mouth down to the bats shoulders.
-CDOM continues to make her way across the bats tasty body until its completely inside.", " before she swallows the bat down.",
+As her wings try flapping within the confines of DOM's grip, she slide her mouth down to the SUBRACEs shoulders.
+CDOM continues to make her way across the SUBRACEs tasty body until its completely inside.", " before she swallows the SUBRACE down.",
-							" as she gives the bat a goodbye kiss and swallows her down.", ".
-CDOMSHORT gets one last look at the bats face before it, and the rest of her, slide down her throat.
+							" as she gives the SUBRACE a goodbye kiss and swallows her down.", ".
+CDOMSHORT gets one last look at the SUBRACEs face before it, and the rest of her, slide down her throat.
 She almost chokes as she swallows struggling wings.", ".
-CDOMSHORT gives the bat one last squeeze before swallowing her down.", ".
-When SUB's struggling stops, DOM wraps the bat wings into a burrito before swallowing her down."+choose(["",""," I bet she would have been better with hot sause!"]), " until she stops struggling.
-CDOM then swallows her down without even getting a proper taste with the bat wings in the way.", " and quickly gobbles SUB up without even taking the time to get a proper taste.", " and gulps her down as she frantically flaps her wings!", " to start nibbling on SUB's ear.
+CDOMSHORT gives the SUBRACE one last squeeze before swallowing her down.", ".
+When SUB's struggling stops, DOM wraps the SUBRACE wings into a burrito before swallowing her down."+choose(["",""," I bet she would have been better with hot sause!"]), " until she stops struggling.
+CDOM then swallows her down without even getting a proper taste with the SUBRACE wings in the way.", " and quickly gobbles SUB up without even taking the time to get a proper taste.", " and gulps her down as she frantically flaps her wings!", " to start nibbling on SUB's ear.
 CDOM swallows her down slowly and savors her flavor.", " before swallowing her down. ",
-							", and gobble the bat down.",
+							", and gobble the SUBRACE down.",
 							" before engulfing her head.
-A few big swallows take the bat entirely down DOM's throat, wings and all.", " before swallowing her halfway down.
-Flapping wings prevents DOM from finishing the job until the bat suddenly goes stiff and gets slurped down peacefully."
+A few big swallows take the SUBRACE entirely down DOM's throat, wings and all.", " before swallowing her halfway down.
+Flapping wings prevents DOM from finishing the job until the SUBRACE suddenly goes stiff and gets slurped down peacefully."
 						])
 					)
 						if(unit(0).fled == false && Math.random() < .5){